 The eldest sibling, Balem, the evilest of them, sounds like Lord Voldemort who has been chewing tobacco, the same tobacco, for 23,300 years.
 By will, he is the rightful heir to Earth.
 Seems to be a nice and expensive planet.

-The younger brother, is less evil and more gay, Titus.
+The younger brother is less evil, Titus.
 He however fancies women in zero gravity.
-May be it’s the zero gravity, may be it’s not, but wouldn’t it take too much time to … forget it, just remember gay.
+May be it’s the zero gravity, may be it’s not, but wouldn’t it take too much time to … forget it.

 The sister, the good person, Kalique.
 She has this smile that would suggest “I would like to make a small slit in your throat, put a straw in it and sip out your heart through it”.
 But she is actually the only nice person amongst the siblings.
 She doesn’t want the Earth to herself.
 She seems to be already very joyful about something, may be a vibrator, can’t say, they don’t show.